ThemeZee/themezee-magazine-blocks/readme.txt

 Plugin URI: https://themezee.com/plugins/magazine-blocks/
 Contributors: ThemeZee
-Tags: magazine, magazine blocks, magazine layout, themezee, gutenberg, blocks, editor Requires at least: 5.0
+Tags: magazine, magazine blocks, magazine layout, themezee, gutenberg, blocks, editor Requires at least: 6.1
-Tested up to: 5.8
+Tested up to: 6.1
-Stable tag: 1.1.3
+Stable tag: 1.2
 License: GPLv2 or later

 Flexible Magazine Blocks for the new WordPress Editor.

 == Description ==

+> **Please note:** The Magazine Blocks are still maintained, but will not receive any new features.
+WordPress Core has released the Query Loop block in the meantime and we recommend to use the Core block for new projects.

 ThemeZee Magazine Blocks is a flexible collection of Latest Posts blocks for the new Gutenberg WordPress Block Editor.